khakhalin/notes/01_Tools_and_Logistics.md

 * Write unit tests ([link to a decent intro](https://www.freecodecamp.org/news/an-introduction-to-testing-in-python/))
 * Make small and frequent commits

-## Scikit-learn
-* A bunch of notebooks that implement all key ML methods, by Aurélien Geron, to accompany his book ("Hands-On Machine Learning with Scikit-Learn and TensorFlow"): https://github.com/ageron/handson-ml2

 ## Tensorflow and Keras
 * Links to several tutorials: https://github.com/sayakpaul/TF-2.0-Hacks/blob/master/README.md

-#### Random notes:
+**Random Notes:**
 * **Tensor object**:  type, shape, and a bunch of numbers.
 For example, when working with images, we have a 4D structure: image# × W × H × ColorChannels.
 * TF relies on a function that iterates through (features, labels) as tuples.
-And instead of directly linking to data, it wants to receive a data-generating function (for lazy / parallel execution?).
+And instead of directly linking to data, it wants to receive a data-generating function (for lazy / parallel execution?)

-## GIT
-* Funny short cheatsheet "Dangit": http://dangitgit.com/

-# ML Project Organization
+## ML Project Organization
 #management

 Basic ideas: